OpenGlobe/kidsinparks/README.md

-# Kids in Parks mini-hackathon
+# Kids in Parks Hackathon

 This is the GitHub repo for the Kids in Parks mini-hackathon.
 This repo includes links to demonstration designs and prototypes that further the mission of the Kids in Parks initiative.